 Membership and Designation

 The Committee shall consist of a core of 9 voting members including the Chair.
 Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in the fields of neurology, neuropharmacology, neuropathology, otolaryngology, epidemiology or statistics, and related specialties.
 Members will be invited to serve for overlapping terms of up to four years.
-Almost all non-Federal members of this committee serve as Special Government Employees.
+Non-Federal members of this committee will serve as Special Government Employees, representatives, or Ex-Officio members.
 Federal members will serve as Regular Government Employees or Ex-Officios.
 The core of voting members may include one technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
 In addition to the voting members, the Committee may include one non-voting representative member who is identified with industry interests.
 There may also be an alternate industry representative.

 The Commissioner or designee shall have the authority to select members of other scientific and technical FDA advisory committees (normally not to exceed 10 members) to serve temporarily as voting members and to designate consultants to serve temporarily as voting members when: (1) expertise is required that is not available among current voting standing members of the Committee (when additional voting members are added to the Committee to provide needed expertise, a quorum will be based on the combined total of regular and added members), or (2) to comprise a quorum when, because of unforeseen circumstances, a quorum is or will be lacking.
 Because of the size of the Committee and the variety in the types of issues that it will consider, FDA may, in connection with a particular committee meeting, specify a quorum that is less than a majority of the current voting members.
 The Agency's regulations (21 CFR §14.22(d)) authorize a committee charter to specify quorum requirements.